 Bring Start With Hello to Your Community

 Start With Hello helps students and educators build a culture of inclusivity and empathy.
 Schools report reductions in bullying and other harmful behaviors after participating in the program.
-What’s more, educator feedback indicates increased emotional wellness of students after Start With Hello.
-With convenient online learning modules and dedicated support from our educational experts, this no-cost program can make your school safer, and kinder.
+Also, educator feedback indicates increased emotional wellness of students after Start With Hello.
+With convenient online learning modules and dedicated support from our educational experts, this no-cost program can make your school safer and kinder.